 The UIL website and academics homepage contain resources and the most up-to-date information.
-The webpage for academic coordinators can be accessed at the following link: http://www.uiltexas.org/academics/resources/coordinators
+The webpage for academic coordinators can be accessed at the following link: www.uiltexas.org/academics/resources/coordinators

 While you are on the coordinator page, please register as an Academic Coordinator with the REGISTER link on the right-hand side of the page.
-We also ask you to input all of your coaches email addresses that you know at the time.
+We also ask you to input all of your coaches' email addresses that you know at the time.

-Superintendents are responsible for providing an annual orientation session on UIL rules, expectations regarding appropriate conduct during UIL contests and goals and purposes of UIL activities for students in grades nine through 12 for all directors, academic coaches, advisers and athletic coaches.
-The orientation session is the best time to explain and complete the Professional Acknowledgment Form and to distribute copies of the relevant sections of the UIL Constitution and Contest Rules, handbooks and manuals.
+Superintendents are responsible for providing an annual orientation session on UIL rules, expectations regarding appropriate conduct during UIL contests, and goals and purposes of UIL activities for students in grades nine through 12 for all directors, academic coaches, advisers and athletic coaches.
+The orientation session is the best time to distribute copies of the relevant sections of the UIL Constitution and Contest Rules, handbooks and manuals.